AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 # Backward-incompatible changes highlights

 This page highlights backward-incompatible changes between Adobe Commerce and Magento Open Source releases that have a major impact and require detailed explanation and special instructions to ensure third-party modules continue working.
-High-level reference information for all backward-incompatible changes in each release are documented in [Backward-incompatible changes reference](reference.md).
+High-level reference information for all backward-incompatible changes in each release is documented in [Backward-incompatible changes reference](reference.md).

 ## 2.4.7